OpenEdition/idref-plugin/README.md

 # IdRef Plugin for Lodel 1

-Search and save IdRef for persons.
+This plugin lets you search for and save IdRef identifiers for persons.

 ## Features

 - Add a widget on entities edition form

   - The widget allows a search for an IdRef in the IdRef database for all persons linked to the document.
   - If only one IdRef is found, it is retrieved into the IdRef field.
   - If several IdRefs are found, user can search the IdRef interface for all the people found and retrieve the correct IdRef using the "Lier la notice" button.

 ### Optional feature

-- The "Report by email" feature add a button "Report missing IdRef"/"Signaler un IdRef manquant" to the widget.
+- The "Report by email"

+  - This feature add a button "Report missing IdRef"/"Signaler un IdRef manquant" to the widget.
   - An alert for a missing IdRef is sent by email to a configurable destination.
 Use case: a documentalist with the rights to create a missing IdRef in the IdRef database.

 ## Requirements